earnbaseio/earnbase-common/docs/models.md

 ## Overview

-The models module provides base classes for domain modeling using Pydantic with features like:
+The models module provides base classes for implementing Domain-Driven Design (DDD) patterns using Pydantic models.
+It includes support for entities, aggregate roots, and domain events.
-- Base model with common functionality
-- Domain events for event-driven architecture
-- Aggregate roots for DDD (Domain-Driven Design)
-- Automatic timestamps and versioning
-- UUID generation

 ## Features

-### Base Model
+### Base Models

+All models are built on Pydantic with enhanced functionality:

 ```python
 from earnbase_common.models import BaseModel